drsvelte/.github/profile/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Kevin Matsunaga.
 ========================================================================================================================================

 Designing Drupal themes with Tailwind CSS.
-Integrating decoupled Drupal with Astro and SvelteKit.
 -------------------------------------------------------------------------------------------------

 I am one of those generalized IT guys focusing on full-stack web development and DevOps (system administration and container management).
 I used to develop with WordPress, but have since focused on Drupal and Directus.
 My favorite frameworks are Astro and SvelteKit.
 I love designing components with Tailwind CSS.